 The proposed development is consistent with the Municipal Planning Strategy and Planning Policy Framework.
 The development provides an opportunity for a variety of housing options near several community services within the town centre and having public transport with the Ballan Railway Station in close proximity.
-The purpose of the zone encourages housing diversity, the development proposed respects the neighbourhood character of the area in accordance with the neighbourhood character objective under the GRZ4, therefore it is recommended that the planning application is to be supported subject to conditions.
+The purpose of the zone encourages housing diversity in accordance with the neighbourhood character objective under the GRZ4.
+Therefore it is recommended that the planning application is to be supported subject to conditions.

-9.4 PA2023110 - 18 LOT SUBDIVISION, VEGETATION REMOVAL AND CREATION OF AN EASEMENT AT 58 INGLISTON ROAD, BALLAN
+9.4 PA2023110 - 18 LOT SUBDIVISION, VEGETATION REMOVAL AND CREATION OF EASEMENT AT 58 INGLISTON STREET, BALLAN